New Zealand National Contact Point for responsible business conduct - OECD guidelines for multi-national enterprises

-The OECD produces voluntary guidelines and recommendations on responsible, sustainable multi-national business conduct.
+The Organisation for Economic Co-operation and Development (OECD) produces voluntary guidelines and recommendations on responsible, sustainable multi-national business conduct.

 - human rights

 - combating bribery and other forms of corruption

 Companies are encouraged to perform risk-based due diligence to identify, prevent, mitigate, and account for how they address actual and potential adverse impacts on these areas covered by the guidelines.

 The standards of behaviour and good practice are additional to the laws of the countries where a business operates, however they are not legally enforceable and don't override or substitute local laws.

 All OECD members are committed to promote the guidelines within their jurisdictions.

 Why they are important

 The OECD guidelines are the most comprehensive government backed standard on responsible business conduct (RBC).
 RBC builds trust and confidence in businesses and markets, which encourages investment and contributes to economic growth.
 The guidelines set out the expectation that the private sector grow their business responsibly by integrating the management of risks to the environment, people and society.
 They encourage the positive contributions businesses can make by promoting human rights, following sustainable practices and boosting social development around the world.

 The guidelines are unique because they cover all major areas of business ethics including information disclosure, human rights, employment and labour, environment, anti-corruption, and consumer interests.
 The guidelines also encompass science and technology, competition, and taxation which are not as fully covered by other international standards.